50: 10/2004

 response is strong; you spend the same amount but get more for it.

+Very simple idea and low tech as well.
 Further, over time, you may see other "clusters"; look to

 see if perhaps those people bought the same kind of product, it was